 A woman aged 26 years was hospitalized for COVID-19 myocarditis, cardiogenic shock, and multiorgan failure.
 Five months before she developed the symptoms of SARS-CoV-2 infection.
 She was vaccinated with the adenovirus-vectored COVID-19 vaccine (Janssen Biotech).

 The patient was treated with dexamethasone for 10 days, but after four weeks she developed acute ascending sensory loss, followed by flaccid paraplegia and areflexia.
-The examination of the CSF performed three days after the onset of neurologic symptoms showed 23 erythrocytes/μL, 3 leukocytes/μL (75% neutrophils), 36 mg/dL of protein, and matched oligoclonal bands.
+The CSF examination performed three days after the onset of neurologic symptoms showed 23 erythrocytes/μL, 3 leukocytes/μL (75% neutrophils), 36 mg/dL of protein, and matched oligoclonal bands.

-The patient was treated with prophylactic subcutaneous heparin, IVMP, followed by oral prednisone.
+The patient was treated with IVMP followed by oral prednisone.
 However, the control neuroimaging after two months showed persistent hemorrhage.
 At five months, she remained paraplegic.

 This article was published in Neurology.